k4mela/SimpleLogsApp/README.md

 This will authenticate the request via obtained JWT and post the example log.
 Projects and logs can be overviewed via app UI.
-For site administration and regular user creation visit the [admin page](http://127.0.0.1:8000/admin/).